Blendify/blender-manual/blender_docs/manual/animation/actions.rst

 .. figure:: /images/animation_actions_keyframes.png

    Graph Editor.
-Each Channel has an F-Curve represented by the lines between the keyframes.
+Each channel has an F-curve represented by the lines between the keyframes.

 Actions
    Record and contain animation data.